ballerina-platform/ballerina-library/docs/build-and-release-guide.md

     - Do not remove `ballerina-distribution` from the [extensions.json](https://github.com/ballerina-platform/ballerina-release/blob/master/dependabot/resources/extensions.json).
 If removed, the workflow will not update latest stdlib versions in `ballerina-distribution` in master branch
 4. Ensure Ballerina Release Manager has released all modules to the Central Staging after each RC vote.
 The release Manager of the Ballerina Release will publish this.
 Module owners are responsible for the ballerinax components.
 5. The Ballerina library release manager runs the [stdlib test workflow](https://github.com/ballerina-platform/ballerina-library/actions/workflows/test_stdlib_releases_with_staging.yml) to verify newly published modules are working in an integration scenario.
 (This is to ensure no Ballerina library release will break the existing users' build)
-6. Once the final RC pack is passed the voting phase, update the [module list](https://github.com/ballerina-platform/ballerina-standard-library/blob/main/release/resources/stdlib_modules.json) to reflect the modules to be released.
+6. Once the final RC pack is passed the voting phase, create a separate branch in the `ballerina-library` repo related to the release and, update the [`stdlib_modules.json`](https://github.com/ballerina-platform/ballerina-standard-library/blob/main/release/resources/stdlib_modules.json) file by either setting the `release` property to `false` or completely removing the entries for the modules that don't need to be released.
-   >**Note:** If a module is not releasing with the given distribution release, change the `release` property to `false` in the module list.
-(This can be done on a separate branch and that branch can be used to trigger the release workflow.)
 7. Once the module list is updated, notify the team to refrain from merging any PRs to the default branches, including the post-release PRs.
-8. Create a separate branch in the `ballerina-library` repo related to the release and, update the `stdlib_modules.json` file by either setting the `release` property to `false` or completely removing the entries for the modules that don't need to be released.
-9. Then the release manager can trigger the [Library Release Workflow](https://github.com/ballerina-platform/ballerina-library/actions/workflows/release_pipeline.yml) to trigger the release.
+8. Then the release manager can trigger the [Library Release Workflow](https://github.com/ballerina-platform/ballerina-library/actions/workflows/release_pipeline.yml) to trigger the release.
     This workflow expects the following inputs:
     - `release_libs`: To release the library (`module-ballerina-*` modules that are packed with the distribution) modules.
 These modules are listed under the `modules` field in the `module_list.json` file.
 The default value is `true`.
     - `release_extensions`: To release the ballerina extended (`module-ballerinax-persist.*`, and `copybook`) modules.
 These modules are listed under the `extended_modules` field in the `module_list.json` file.
 The default value is `false`.